tidev/titanium-angular/README.md

 ## Getting started

-Until the proper build pipeline is in place you can try the bundled example app.
-Make sure to run all commands from inside `ti-angular-example/app`;
+You can checkout how Titanium Angular works by taking a look at the bundled example application.
+To get started, first navigate to `ti-angular-example/app` and install the required dependencies with `npm i`.
+After that, go back to the project root.
+You can now build and run the app with `appc run -p [android|ios]`.

-> ⚠️ The example app currently only runs on iOS and requires a special build of SDK 7.0.0 which is available [here](https://jenkins.appcelerator.org/blue/organizations/jenkins/titanium-sdk%2Ftitanium_mobile/detail/PR-9552/4/artifacts).
+> ⚠️ The example app currently only runs on Android and iOS and requires the latest SDK from our master branch.
+You can install the latest master build via `appc ti sdk install -b master`.

-- Install dependencies with `npm i`
-- Build and start the app using `npm run ios`

 ## Developmet guide

 This monorepo contains all packages that are required to build Titanium apps using Angular.

-- [ti.angular](packages/ti.angular) - CLI hooks for the build pipeline (not implemented yet)
+- [webpack-dev-titanium](packages/webpack-dev-titnaium) - Various plugins for Webpack to help bundle Titanium Angular apps
 - [titanium-angular](packages/titanium-angular) - Adds Titanium as a new platform to Angular
 - [types-titanium](packages/types-titanium) - Contains TypeScript definitions for the global `Ti` variable.
-Currently only defined as `any` for convenince.
+This is not complete yet.
+You are welcomed to file a PR with additional definitions.